 This is why I am more strongly convinced that our worship gatherings MUST put emphasis on what God has done so that we respond instead of whipping us up in some kind of frenzy to prove we love Jesus.
 This is why Christ-centered preaching is so vitally important, more than just expository preaching or definitely more than just listing out a set of instructions for us to follow.
 Over at Reformed Margins, David Cheng wrote a compelling piece Gospel-Centered vs Christ-Centered Preaching;

 Christ-centered preaching aims to show people Christ in all his multi-faceted splendor.
 Our hearts need to see Christ in ways we’ve never seen him before.
 We need to see him in all parts of our Bible, both Old and New.
 We need more than a set of propositions about truth and good news, we need to see the good news, and to know the person who is the gospel.

 We need Jesus.
-And our need for him will infuse our love for him.
+Our need for him will infuse our love for him and this is what propels us towards loving the Lord with all our heart, soul and mind.
 Christian, stop trying to make yourself love Jesus more.
 Look to him and what he has done and respond accordingly and you will find the love of God filling your heart.